Ed Zehr's Aerodynamic Analysis

 pitching moment due to static instability of the aircraft was

-conservatively estimated to be about 7 million ft lbs, it is clear
+conservatively estimated to be about 7 million ft lbs, it is

-that the pitch damping will have a very significant effect as the
+that the pitch damping will have a very significant effect as

-pitch rate builds up -- and yet, it really doesn't change the basic
+pitch rate builds up -- and yet, it really doesn't change the

 conclusion at all: the aircraft stalls within two seconds.
-Why is
+Why

 that?
-Because the angle of attack increases almost as rapidly as
+Because the angle of attack increases almost as rapidly

 the pitch angle, causing the aircraft to stall before the pitch